tiptoppress/category-posts-widget/README.md

 Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.

+We are working on a pro version that is available in a few days.
+If you want, you can send us your e-mail address to: tiptop@tiptoppress.com.
+Once our new website is accessible, we will inform you.

 ### Features ###

 * Option to change ordering of posts.